Ultimate Forza Horizon 5 Drift Tune Guide

 tuning

-To take full advantage of all of the upgrades that you have just installed into your car, you have to tune some settings to make your drift car behave in a more predictable and forgiving manner, just like you tune a performance car in real life.
+To take full advantage of the upgrades you’ve just installed, you have to tune some settings to make your drift car behave more predictably and forgivingly, just like you’d expect to tune a real-life skid car.

-Follow each of the Tuning settings we have listed below to get a balanced drift car setup for Forza Horizon 5.
+These Tuning settings will provide a balanced drift car setup for Forza Horizon 5.

 Differential

-In this case, the easiest and fastest way to make sure that your drift car simply slides all the time is to simulate a “welded-diff” setup.
+In this case, the easiest and fastest way to ensure that your drift car can continue sliding sideways is to simulate a “welded-diff” or Limited Slip Diff (LSD) setup.

-This will ensure that your car’s rear tires will spin up at the same time at all times – removing the possibility of random grip-ups when you least expect it.
+This will ensure that your car’s rear tires spin up simultaneously, removing the possibility of random grip-ups when you least expect them.

 Differential Settings